collective/collective.celery/docs/tips-and-tricks.rst

           transaction.commit() # Up until here, it is not executed self.assertEqual(result, 6)

-In more complex cases, like a robot test, where you might have a browserview that polls the result backend, everything should work smoothly as long as you have :py:data:`collective.celery.testing.CELERY` within your layer's bases.
+In more complex cases, like a robot test, where you might have a browserview that polls the result backend, everything should work smoothly as long as you have :py:data:`collective.celery.testing.COLLECTIVE_CELERY_FIXTURE` within your layer's bases.

 .. [#]: Citation needed